| The Welsh Wassail Tradition: The Mari Lwyd

 supposed that these dramas originated in a desire to

 bring religion to the level of the masses, with a view

 The ancient "Fathers" were strongly averse to the classic Greek plays, and condemned and excommunicated those who patronised them.
 Tertuilian says that"those who in their baptism renounce the devil, with his vanities, become apostates when they appear on the stage."It is supposed that the archbishop's object, in providing scriptural dramas, was to counteract the popular effects of the Greek plays of Sophocles, Euripides, and others.
 One of Gregory's dramas is still extant; it is a tragedy on "Christ's Passion," in which the Virgin, or the Blessed Mary (Mari Lwyd), form one of the characters.
 It is said that Gregory succeeded in stemming the influence of the Greek stage by providing comedies and tragedies, based on scriptural events for the people's diversion, and that these were performed in public.**

 as a means of inculcating doctrines held by the

-this nature still extant, and which go under the name of "Mysteries."
-The
+this nature still extant, and which go under the name

 *Vide"Enderbie's Cainb.
 Triumphans,"p.
 185, and "Roberts' Antiquities," p.
 137.

 **"Ribadeneita's Lives,"Vol. I., p.
 333."Leclcre Lives,"Vol. VIII., p.
 289.